sogaiu/janet-neovim-trial-kit/README.md

   jntk`.
 Alternatively, just remove the cloned directory and reclone to start over.

+## Credits

+Thanks to authors of various bits, but also the following folks for efforts specifically regarding this project:

+* bakpakin
+* Grazfather
+* harryvederci
+* Olical
+* pyrmont

 ## Footnotes

 [1] Various `XDG_*` environment variables are set before starting